Xainax/CMPE272ServerlessWebApp/README.md

 7) After you have created the function, you can upload the lambda_function.py file that is located in this GitHub repository and deploy it.
 ![image](https://github.com/user-attachments/assets/5230732d-4f39-44bf-b593-f6f43e18abe8)

-8) Now, search for API Gateway and create a new REST API.
-Download the StudentAPI-dev-swagger.json file and you can import the API.
+8) Now, search for API Gateway and create a new REST API named `StudentAPI`.

+9) Create a resource called students and enable CORS.

+10) You will now need to create methods for the CRUD operations so click Create method.
+For your method type, you will need to make a method for POST, PUT, and DELETE.
+For each method, make sure to choose Lambda function as integration type, enable Lambda proxy integration, and connect your Lambda function.